Killing of Fong Lee

-On July 22, 2006, Minneapolis Police Department officer Jason Andersen shot Fong Fee—a 19-year-old Hmong American man—eight times while pursing him for arrest, killing him at the scene.
+On July 22, 2006, Minneapolis Police Department officer Jason Andersen shot Fong Lee—a 19-year-old Hmong American man—eight times (including four times in the back) while pursuing him for arrest.
+They killed him at the scene.
 The police pursuit and shooting occurred near Cityview school in the McKinley neighborhood of Minneapolis.
 In the shooting aftermath, Andersen was legally cleared of wrongdoing by an internal police department investigation and in state and federal legal cases.
 The United States Supreme Court in 2010 declined to take up an appeal of the federal case brought forward by Lee's family.

 The manner of Lee's death and the legal case against Andersen generated public outcry, particularly among the Hmong American community in Minneapolis–Saint Paul.
-Concerns persisted about Andersen's use of deadly force and about the investigation of the incident, such as if there was potential evidence tampering.
-Public outcry over Lee's death was renewed during protests of racial injustice following the police murder of George Floyd in 2020.
+Concerns persisted about Andersen's use of deadly force and about the investigation of the incident.
+There were questions of potential evidence tampering.
+Public outcry over Lee's death was renewed more than a decade later during protests of racial injustice following the police murder of George Floyd in 2020.

 Shooting

 People involved

-Jason Andersen was a 32-year-old officer with the Minneapolis Police Department.
+Jason Andersen was a 32-year-old white officer with the Minneapolis Police Department.
 He was a member of the Metro Gang Strike Force.

 Fong Lee was a 19-year-old Hmong American man.
-He was born in a refugee camp in Thailand and his family was resettled in the United States.
+Born in a refugee camp in Thailand in 1987, he moved with his family for resettlement in the United States when he was a child.
+They joined numerous Hmong in Minneapolis-Saint Paul, a destination for many of the refugees in the 1980s and 1990s.
+Many Hmong from Laos had assisted US and allied forces during the Vietnam War.
+They fled after the Communists came to power in Vietnam and Laos.

 Incident

 On July 22, 2006, just before 7:00 p.m.
 CDT, Fong Lee was riding his bicycle with four friends near Cityview school in north Minneapolis.
-A Minneapolis Police Department squad car containing Andersen and his partner rode alongside Lee as they were followed by a Minnesota State Patrol vehicle.
-Andersen claimed after the shooting that he observed another person on a bicycle hand a gun to Lee and the squad car began to pursue Lee, who dropped his bicycle and ran.
-Andersen and a state trooper pursued Lee with their guns drawn on foot in an attempt to apprehend him.
-Andersen claimed Lee was armed and had turned toward him possibly to shoot, and fired his gun.
+A Minneapolis Police Department squad car containing Andersen and his partner drove alongside Lee as they were followed by a Minnesota State Patrol vehicle.
+Andersen claimed after the shooting that he observed another person on a bicycle hand a gun to Lee.
+The squad car began to pursue Lee, who dropped his bicycle and ran.

+Andersen and a state trooper pursued Lee on foot with their guns drawn in an attempt to apprehend him.
+Andersen claimed Lee was armed and had turned toward him possibly to shoot; the officer fired his gun.
 Andersen's initial shot missed.
-Andersen continued to pursue Lee, and struck him three times as he turned around again.
-Lee fell to the ground, and Andersen claimed Lee raised his arm holding a gun, and he fired again five additional times.
-Lee was struck by a total of eight rounds of gunfire fired by Andersen and died at the scene.
+Andersen continued to pursue Lee, and struck him three times in the back as he ran away.
+Lee fell to the ground, and Andersen claimed Lee raised his arm holding a gun.
+The officer fired five additional times, striking Lee with a total of eight rounds of gunfire.
+Lee died at the scene.